expressjs/express-expose/Readme.md

       app.expose({ en: 'English', fr: 'French' }, 'express', 'languages');

+  You'll then want to output the default buffer (or others) to your template, in Jade this would look something like:

+      script!= javascript

+  And in EJS:

+      <script><%- javascript %></script>

 ### Raw JavaScript

   It is also possible to expose "raw" javascript strings.